 Fairley has first-hand as well as academic experience with the subject; she is the former chief administrator of Chicago’s Independent Police Review Authority and Civilian Office of Police Accountability.

 While civilian oversight systems have been around since the early 20th century, they were long considered radical.
 However, they may “now be considered a normative element within the police accountability infrastructure,” Fairley wrote.

 “Looking across the broad array of models and systems nationwide, it seems that civilian oversight systems are like snowflakes—no two are alike,” she said.
 “But despite civilian oversight’s increasing prevalence, its success nationwide is often the subject of debate.”

 Update: A previous version of this article stated that Lt.
 John Mitchell shot Micheal Ann Godsey 60 times.
-He fired 60 rounds, but did not shoot Godsey 60 times.
+He fired about 60 rounds, but didn’t shoot Godsey 60 times.
 The Epoch Times regrets the error.